-Insights from top financial executives on lessons learned and how to navigate the road ahead
+Insights from top financial, business and government leaders on lessons learned and how they plan to navigate the road ahead

 In Q1, the Financial Education and Research Foundation (FERF), in cooperation with Robert Half | Protiviti, held in-depth Q&A discussions with top executives on how the ways in which we work, connect and develop careers are evolving.

 Learn how leaders are working through challenges related to how and where work gets done.

 Rethinking Work Life

 Learn how leaders are recalibrating their strategies around employee work life and business operations for 2021.